 Mr. Slomoff received his undergraduate degree from the University of Massachusetts Boston in 1993.
 He received his MS from UMass Boston in 1997.
 He is a retired lieutenant colonel from the United State Air Force.
 Slomoff has extensive business experience in the shoe industry.
 Currently, Mr. Slomoff is a court mediator and acts as a neutral arbitrator on three-arbitrator panels for disputes in the field of securities.
 In addition, Slomoff conducts arbitration for FINRA and NASDAQ.
 Slomoff is a resident Walnut Creek, California and the parent of two children.

 James E. Smith ‘69

 James E. Smith received his undergraduate degree in political science from the University of Massachusetts Boston in 1969.
-He received his law degree from Suffolk University and a masters degree from the Kennedy School of Government at Harvard University.
+He received his law degree from Suffolk University and a master’s degree from the Kennedy School of Government at Harvard University.
 He is a partner in Smith, Costello & Crawford, a law practice that focuses on energy, health care, and financial services.
 The firm most recently led the successful effort to establish an offshore wind industry in the United States, based in Massachusetts.
 Smith served four terms in the Massachusetts legislature.
-Smith is the former president and a current member of the UMass Boston Alumni Association Board.
+He is the former president and a current member of the UMass Boston Alumni Association Board.
 He was the student speaker at the university’s first commencement.
 Smith and his wife are residents of Swampscott, Massachusetts.